xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 ### What did we study and how

-[GitHub Archive] can be accessed from GitHub's API directly.
-From there you can grab historical data of the activity registered on Github since 2/12/2011.
-This files are partitioned by hour and each of them has a size of 20-30 Mb when unzipped so that for one year this is a lot of data if you want to store and process it yourself (600Gb+).
+[GitHub Archive] can be accessed from GitHub directly.
+From there you can grab historical data of the activity registered on GitHub since 2/12/2011.
+This files are partitioned by hour, each with an average size of over 80 Mb when unzipped, so that for one year this is a lot of data if you want to store and process it yourself (700Gb+).
 The archive is also published on [Google BigQuery](https://developers.google.com/bigquery/) as a public dataset, you just have to pay for the bytes you process.

 We decided to study this data to get some interesting information.
 The archive consists of a series of events happening on GitHub like pushes, stars, comments, pull requests and much more.
 So we decided to analyse the commits and see where they come from, mapping them to the location of the committer.
-This work was inspired by a similar previous work by [Ramiro Gómez](http://geeksta.net/visualizations/github-commit-map/).
+This work was inspired by a similar previous work by [Ramiro Gómez](http://geeksta.net/visualizations/GitHub-commit-map/).
 We plotted the commits of a country scaled by the country's population and area.
 We also plotted the percentage of open source developers per million inhabitants for each country.

 We also queried the messages of these commits to extract some interesting statistics for certain repositories.